cakephp/docs/en/core-libraries/caching.rst

     // Will clear all keys.
     Cache::clear(false);

-.. php:staticmethod:: gc($config)

-Garbage collects entries in the cache configuration.
-This is primarily used by FileEngine.
-It should be implemented by any Cache engine that requires manual eviction of cached data.

 .. note::

     Because APCu and Wincache use isolated caches for webserver and CLI they